The 10 Poorest Cities In Arkansas For 2026

-The poorest places in Arkansas are Helena-West Helena and Monticello for 2025 based on Saturday Night Science.
+The poorest places in Arkansas are Forrest City and Monticello for 2026 based on Saturday Night Science.

 Like all states, Arkansas has certain places that are going on hard times.
 These Arkansas places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.